 So, when you want to find a picture from Christmas 2015, you would navigate to holidays, then Christmas and then 2015.
 I find this the best way to organized electronic files.

 Of course, you can also see how I organize my photos (if you want to get uber organized like me)!!

 Here is a quick chart to show how your file system could look:

 Step 2 – Name your files

 Merely putting files into your folders may still not be the most efficient method.
 While a photo with the name IMG_1234 may be OK as long as you file it under the right year, it may be necessary to use a more detailed name for documents.
 For instance, if you have a receipt for the new lawn mower you purchase in May, you could name the file something like this:

 Now, if you need to find the receipt for the lawn mower, you can do so very quickly!
 Just figure out what type of system works for you and then make sure you use it consistently.

-What I love about this method is that you can easily restore any file if you need to for any reason.
+What I love about this method is that you can quickly restore any file if you need to for any reason.
 It is also not kept in your home, so if you lose it due to fire or natural disaster, your files are still available to you.
-This is a pay service, but if you ever lose your computer, even once, this will certainly more than pay for itself.
+You must pay for this service, but if you ever lose your computer or hard drive even once, it will certainly more than pay for itself.

 USB Drives.
 If you do not have very many files to store, you can purchase USB flash drives instead.
-These are a quick way to back up select files onto a drive.
-I actually do like these for some of your very important documents (such as copies of your Driver’s License, Social Security Cards, etc).
+These are a quick way to back up select data onto a drive.
+I do like these for some of your very important documents (such as copies of your Driver’s License, Social Security Cards, etc.).
 Then, keep it in a bank vault or with a family member — away from your home — so if you need to leave or need access, they can get it to you right away.